codewouter/milestone-project/README.md

 ### Content

 #### index.html
-- The information used in index.html was obtained and rewritten by me from [Wikapedia article The 1975](https://en.wikipedia.org/wiki/The_1975)
+- The information used in index.html paragraph one was obtained and rewritten by me from [Wikapedia article The 1975](https://en.wikipedia.org/wiki/The_1975)
+- The information used in index.html paragraph two was copy and pasted from the fourth paragraph from [Wikapedia article The 1975](https://en.wikipedia.org/wiki/The_1975)

 #### tourdates.html
 - The information used for the tour dates timeline in tourdates.html was found from [The 1975 Official Website](https://the1975.com/)